flaviogrillo1/wedding-invitation/README.md

   <p align="center">
     A simple and elegant wedding invitation
     <br />
-    built with Hugo, TailwindCSS, Python, and Next.js
+    built with Next.js and TailwindCSS
     <br />
     <a href="https://github.com/odhyp/wedding-invitation"><strong>Live Preview »</strong></a>
     <br />